5 Tips for Pitching to the Media

 In a nutshell: to expand our reach and influence by serving as a source of valuable information and ultimately safeguarding the public.

 First, if we as nutrition professionals do not pitch to the media, our messages will be severely limited in reach.
 The public needs our messages, which are accurate, up-to-date, and designed to benefit various audiences with relevant, practical, and actionable information.
 As Jean Ragalie-Carr, RDN, put it, “Three minutes in front of the camera is worth more than three years behind the desk.”

 Additionally, with the popularity of food and nutrition information in the media, if experts in the field are not available for providing content, the media may turn to less qualified people, including celebrities, who may happily step up to the microphone.
 These people are more likely to be a possible source of misinformation that could potentially do great harm.

 Getting a story published or broadcast via mass media can amplify a message and expand the nutrition professional’s reach to a significantly greater audience.
 Nutrition communicators who successfully pitch their story ideas can effectively serve a wider audience and become a much-needed resource to the media for nutrition information.

-Put these five tips into practice to become a reliable media resource!
-You can download the free tip sheet here.
+Put these five tips to become a reliable media resource into practice!
+You can download tip sheet #40 for free.

 When nutrition professionals are willing to step up to the microphone or sit down at the keyboard and become a reliable media resource, everyone benefits.
 It begins with perfecting our pitch!

 If you are looking to build your media skills, Communicating Nutrition: The Authoritative Guide has an entire section of the book devoted to this important area.
 You will find a handy media contact log and lists of helpful resources along with media best practices and practical strategies.
 Check it out!
-For tips on successful media interviews, check out this post.
+Or this post for tips on successful media interviews.

 “Fast is fine, but accuracy is everything.” ~ Wyatt Earp